j-fu/VoronoiFVM.jl/docs/src/internal.md

 Similarly for  `nspec x nspec` node Jacobian, an for the `nparam x nspec` parameter derivatives.

 These local assembly methods organize the correct loops and call back to the concrete assembly methods passed to them.
-These are passed global degrees of freedom and the local species numbers to be handeled.
+These receive global degrees of freedom and the local species numbers to be handeled.
 The callbacks can be used as well for other purposes than assembly

 ```@docs
 VoronoiFVM.assemble_res_jac